lauraminayaa/Consulting_Firm_Case/README.md

 ---

-If you need further tweaks, more technical detail, or want to highlight other projects, just let me know!
-Good luck—you’re set to impress recruiters and hiring managers.
+**This README now showcases your technical depth, hands-on code, and business impact—perfect for both recruiters and technical managers.
+If you want to add a data model diagram or further code samples, let me know!**